 This watercolor journal holds 48 acid-free pages ideal for watercolors.
 Other mediums like acrylics and gouache also work well on the pages.
 Two different watercolor paper sizes are available.
 5.5″ x 8″ landscape and 9.75″ x 7.75″ portrait.

 These are perfect for artists who enjoy sketching with graphite.
 The journal holds 80 12′ x 9″ lightweight pieces of paper, which is ideal for practicing dry media techniques with pencil, charcoal, and pastels.

 This journal is excellent for sketching with pencil, ink, and pastels.
 The journal comes with 192 acid-free pages and a red ribbon bookmark.
 There are two sizes available, 4.5″ x 6.5″ and 6.5 x 8.5.
-If you are looking for a smaller drawing surface, the Fabiano journal is a great alternative to the Strathmore Metallic Journal.
+If you are looking for a smaller drawing surface, the Fabiano journal is an excellent alternative to the Strathmore Metallic Journal.

 This portable journal is perfect for painting and drawing with watercolors and other wet mediums like acrylic paints and gouache.
 The 8.5″ x 5″ acid-free, cold press paper is thread bound into a black-bound cardboard cover making it perfect for travel.

-These top-picked journals are preferred by amateur and professional artists, but the perfect journal for you is a personal preference.
+Amateur and professional artists prefer these top-picked journals, but the perfect journal for you is a personal preference.
 It will be determined by the medium you work with, the cost, and the quality of the paper.
-If you are still having difficulty deciding, ask some of your friends what their favorite journals are.
-If you are new to art journaling, you might want to consider purchasing Strathmore visual journals.
+If you still have difficulty deciding, ask some of your friends what their favorite journals are.
+If you are new to art journaling, you might consider purchasing Strathmore visual journals.
 Strathmore is well known in the artist community.
-Look at the different series to see what the best paper is for your type of art.
+Look at the different series to see the best paper for your type of art.